Puppy Adoption Considerations

 To enhance your dog’s social skills, you’ll need to commit to basic training, teaching your puppy to walk nicely on lead, take treats gently, play with his toys (not your hands), refrain from jumping up on people, and respond to basic cues, such as “sit,” “down,” “come” and “stay.”
 Again, time and patience will be required.
 Being conscientious about socializing and training your puppy will result in a dog who is happier, more relaxed and welcome in more places.
 For both training and socialization, we strongly recommend taking all puppies to a socialization class with a relationship-based behavior consultant.

 Before adopting a puppy, you’ll want to make sure the other human members of your household are enthusiastic about the decision and understand the commitment involved.
+If everyone is not on board, make sure you will be able to provide the puppy’s care and socialization by yourself, and also that the other humans in the house will respect the work you are doing with your puppy.
 One of the keys to successful training is consistency, so everyone in the house must work with the puppy in the same way.
 If you have young children, you’ll need to monitor them when they’re interacting with the puppy to ensure the safety of both them and the dog, and to prevent them from teaching the puppy bad habits.

 Other pets and your new puppy